Lucas3oo/top-50-tools-and-libs/README.md

 ### Mapstruct
 Mapping between DTOs and entities.
 Uses annotation processing and integrates nicly with Spring. https://mapstruct.org

+### TSID (Time-Sorted Unique Identifiers)
+Generate TSID for your primary keys in the DB instead of integer or UUID or [ULID](https://github.com/ulid/spec).
+TSID is more compact compared to UUID/ULID but otherwise gives the benefits as ULID. https://github.com/vladmihalcea/hypersistence-tsid and Hibernate support: https://github.com/vladmihalcea/hypersistence-utils

 ### Debezium
 Distributed platform for change data capture.
 E.g. write once to DB to update a record and propagate an update event to Kafak.
 But it works with AWS Kinesis to with some extra work.
 * https://debezium.io